KhalidHandouleh/PredictiveAnalysis/README.md

 # PredictiveAnalysis
-Thia repository is for educational purpose
+This repository is for educational purpose